 Niger - There ARE things to see in Niamey

 Research about traveling in Niger is not comprehensive or reflects actual circumstances.
-Almost all articles and information I found on the internet didn't really describe the situation for a tourist point of view, because there are not many tourists since the problems with terrorists arisen.
-But probably the lack of information only reflects the real situation regarding traveling, that even in 2019 there are still very few people coming here because of extended severe travel warnings from western countries.
+Almost all the articles and information I found on the internet didn't really describe the situation for a tourist point of view, because there are not many tourists since the problems with terrorists arose.
+But probably the lack of information only reflects the real situation regarding traveling, that even now there are still very few people coming here because of extended severe travel warnings from western countries.

 Niamey Map: